-For tips on how to decorate on a budget, the Copenhagen way, here is our top 5 list of places to scavenge, barter or buy cheap stuff:
+Here is our top 5 list of places to scavenge, barter or buy cheap stuff in Copenhagen:

-Do your bit for charity and get a bargain!
-Every Saturday year-round there is a large indoor flea market owned by a charity called Svalerne (Emmaus in other countries).
+If you want to add a charitable side to your bargain-hunting, very Saturday year-round there is a large indoor flea market owned by a charity called Svalerne (Emmaus in other countries).
 All of the proceeds go to help children in India and Bangladesh.

 The warehouse is in the Northern part of the city on Nattergalevej 6 (see map here) and is open from 10-15 every Saturday.